Pavanisuresh21/Rainfall-Prediction/README.md

 1. Open `Rainfall_Prediction_system.ipynb`.
 2. Click **Open in Colab**.
-3. Ensure the required dataset/CSV file is placed in the location specified in the notebook before running the cells.
+3. Ensure the required dataset is placed in the location specified in the notebook before running the cells.
 4. Run the notebook cells sequentially.
 5. View the model predictions, evaluation metrics, and visualizations.